 Mailing address: P.O Box 81, Dauphin MB R7N 2T9

 Meetings: Held the fourth Thursday of the month, except for June, July, August and December, at the Dauphin Family History Centre.

-The Dauphin Branch Annual General Meeting will be held on Thursday, January 24th at the Family History Centre, 403 Whitmore Ave.
+The Dauphin Branch Annual General Meeting was held on Thursday, January 24, 2020 at the Family History Centre, 403 Whitmore Ave.
 W., Dauphin, MB at 7:00 pm.
-The agenda includes presentation of committee reports, election of officers and discussion of activities for the upcoming year.
+The agenda included presentation of committee reports, election of officers and discussion of activities for the upcoming year.